Piippola

 Piippola is a village and a former municipality of Finland.

-Piippola is located in the province of Oulu and is part of the Northern Ostrobothnia region.
+Piippola is located in the province of Oulu and is part of the North Ostrobothnia region.
 The village has a population of 550 (31 December 2015).
 The former municipality covered an area of 464.98 km2 of which 9.28 km2 is water.
 The population density was 2.75 PD/km2.